rewgs/open-stage-control-ts/resources/docs/docs/widgets/scripting.md

 - `meta` (`boolean`): `true` if meta key is pressed

+### `onPreload`

+This script is specific to the root widget, it's called before any other widget is created and can be used to create global variables / functions accessible in other scripts.

 ## Available variables

 The following variables and functions are accessible in this context.